qq547475331/dance/README.md

 To resolve the `PagesFunction` type error in Cloudflare Pages Functions, the `@cloudflare/workers-types` package has been installed as a development dependency.
 Additionally, the `tsconfig.json` file has been updated to include these types in the `compilerOptions.types` array, ensuring proper type recognition during compilation.

+## API Function Type Definitions

+To resolve the `Property 'name' does not exist on type 'unknown'` error in `functions/api/upload.ts`, an `UploadRequestBody` interface has been defined to explicitly type the expected JSON payload from `context.request.json()`.
+The result is now type-asserted to `UploadRequestBody` to ensure type safety.

 ## Git Initialization and Push

 The project has been successfully initialized as a Git repository and pushed to the remote GitHub repository: `https://github.com/qq547475331/dance.git`.